Last Updated:

 Thank you so much , David!

 The title 紙婚 Paper Marriage has various meaning - in the song it means marriage based on paper.
-It's also a chinese saying - the 1st year wedding anniversary is also called 紙婚 Paper Marriage.
+It's also a Chinese saying - the 1st year wedding anniversary is also called 紙婚 Paper Marriage.

 Sound Clips (MP3 Excerpts)